It can be frustrating when your landscape lights stop working for no apparent reason.

-When this happens, its been my experience that the best place to start is troubleshooting your low-voltage landscape transformer.
+When this happens, it is been my experience that the best place to start is troubleshooting your low-voltage landscape transformer.

-Before we get into this, I should first mention that its always a smart decision to get a professional involved if you don’t feel confident working around electricity.
+Before we get into this, I should first mention that it’s always a smart decision to get a professional involved if you don’t feel confident working around electricity.

-If your landscape lights are struggling, the best place to start is at the transformer
+If your landscape lights are struggling, the best place to start is at the transformer.

-We’re going to focus on a very specific point about troubleshooting low-voltage landscape transformer: Restoring lost power.
+We’re going to focus on a very specific point about troubleshooting a low-voltage landscape transformer: Restoring lost power.
 You’ll need to locate your transformer to get started.

 Here are a few places to check if you aren’t sure where your transformer is located.

 Once you’ve located your transformer, the first thing you’ll want to do is establish whether or not your transformer has power.